Alluxio/alluxio/docs/en/operation/StressBench.md

   * `WorkerHeartbeatBench` - for the `WorkerHeartbeat` RPC
 * `StressClientBench` - A benchmark tool measuring the IO performance of Alluxio through the client.
 * `StressMasterBench` - A benchmark tool measuring the master performance of Alluxio.
-* `StressWorkerBench` - A benchmark tool measuring the IO performance of Alluxio with single node.
+* `StressWorkerBench` - A benchmark tool measuring the IO performance of reading from Alluxio Worker.
 * `UfsIOBench` - A benchmark tool measuring the IO throughput between the Alluxio cluster and the UFS.

 ## Examples